TalentLayer-Labs/starter-kit/README.md

 ## Start building in 60 seconds

 - Clone this repository
-- Run the setup script to choose the modules which you want to use in your project `npm run setup`

 - Copy .env.example file into a new .env file
   `cp .env.example .env`